 | Quo | $15 per user per month | ✓ | ✓ | ✓ | $5 per number per month |

-| Grasshopper | $14 per month | ✓ | ✓ | Reuiqres upgrade | $9 per number per month |
+| Grasshopper | $14 per month | ✓ | MMS messaging for local numbers only | ✅ | $9 per number per month |

-| Vonage | $13.99 per user per month, might require one-year contract | ✓ | Local US and Canadian numbers only | ✓ | Starts at $4.99 per local number per month.
-Toll-free number costs start at $39.99 per month |
+| Vonage | $13.99 per user per month, might require a one-year contract | ✓ | Local US and Canadian numbers only | ✓ | Starts at $4.99 per local number per month; toll-free numbers start at $39.99 per month |

-| RingCentral | $20 per user per month | ✓, limited toll-free minutes | 25 messages per user per month on the base plan | ✓ | $4.99 per number per month |
+| RingCentral | $20 per user per month | Limited toll-free minutes | 25 messages per user per month | Calls only, texting requires add-on | $4.99 per number per month |

-| Nextiva | $20 per user per month | ✓ | 100 texts per user per month on the base plan | ✓ | Undisclosed fee |
+| Nextiva | $15 per user per month | ✓ | 100 texts per user per month | Calls only, texting requires upgrade | Toll-free number requires a plan upgrade |

-| Google Voice | $10 per user per month, requires $7 per month Google Workspace subscription | ✓ | US customers only | X, Only offers ring groups with an upgrade | X |
+| Google Voice | $10 per user per month | ✓ | US customers only | Requires upgrade, ring groups only | X |

-| Zoom Phone | $10 per user per month for metered plan | Unlimited inbound only with upgrade | US and Canadian numbers only | ✓, Shared line appearance/delegation only | $5 per number per month |
+| Zoom Phone | $10 per user per month | Requires upgrade | ✅ | Requires add-on | $5 per number per month |

 | Aircall | $30 per user per month, three-user minimum | ✓ | ✓ | ✓ | $6 per number per month |

-1. Quo: Best for growing businesses
+1. Quo: Best for fast-growing small businesses

 Pros